cbor-wg/array-tags/draft-ietf-cbor-array-tags.md

 IEEE 754 binary floating numbers are always signed.
 Therefore, for the float variants (`f` == 1), there is no need to distinguish between signed and unsigned variants; the `s` bit is always zero.
+The Tag numbers where `s` would be one (which would have Tag values 88 to 95) remain free to use by other specifications.

 Additional Array Tags